 - You’re a certified personal trainer, who has a healthy lifestyle and diet.
 One of your clients asks you about your nutrition regimen, and you share some recipes – but you aren’t a certified nutritionist.
 They end up getting sick and blame you, saying your meal plan is to blame for their illness.
 Can you be held liable for providing “professional nutrition advice” while uncertified and unqualified to do so?

-Having personal trainer insurance with CPH and Associates can cover you to defend cases where you might be asked for informal advice outside of your specific scope, should you need to prove you were within scope of your practice.
+Having personal trainer insurance with CPH Insurance can cover you to defend cases where you might be asked for informal advice outside of your specific scope, should you need to prove you were within scope of your practice.
 You should always provide disclaimers, and avoid situations that could go south unexpectedly, but the coverage exists for those situations you never see coming!